 Requirements apply in both DL and UL unless otherwise stated or declared.

-For the DL the antenna connector on the BS side is the input and the antenna connector on the UE side is the output.
+For the RF repeater type 1-C and NCR type 1-C DL, the antenna connector on the BS side is the input and the antenna connector on the UE side is the output.

+For the NCR type 1-H DL, the TAB connector on the BS side is the input and the TAB connector on the UE side is the output.

-For the UL the antenna connector on the UE side is the input and the antenna connector on the BS side is the output.
+For the RF repeater type 1-C and NCR type 1-C UL, the antenna connector on the UE side is the input and the antenna connector on the BS side is the output.

+For the NCR type 1-H UL, the TAB connector on the UE side is the input and the TAB connector on the BS side is the output.